siqad/siqad/README.md

 # SiQAD

 SiQAD (Silicon Quantum Atomic Designer) is a next-generation CAD tool that enables the design and simulation of silicon dangling bond (Si-DB) circuits through an intuitive graphical user interface (GUI) and a modular simulation back-end.
 The tool currently offers simulators that predict ground-state and dynamic electron configuration of given Si-DB configurations, and electrostatics simulation given electrode layouts.
-Please visit the [Walus Lab website](https://waluslab.ece.ubc.ca/siqad/) for information about us and other projects that Walus Lab works on!
+Please read the [arXiv paper TODO!](todo) for a detailed introduction to the tool and simulators, and visit the [Walus Lab website](https://waluslab.ece.ubc.ca/siqad/) for information about us and other projects that Walus Lab works on!

 ## Binary releases

 Binary builds for Windows are available [here !TODO](todo).
+Note that one of the first-party simulators, PoisSolver, is not available on Windows builds due to the lack Windows support of a dependent module, FEniCS.
+Future support for the Docker or Windows Subsystem for Linux (WSL) versions of FEniCS [has been planned](https://github.com/retallickj/siqad/issues/33).

 For now, Linux and macOS binaries are not distributed and requires the user to build from source.

 ## Building from source on Linux